 Lost or damaged physical share certificates

 Many shareholders still hold physical share certificates, vulnerable to loss, theft, or damage over time.
-Without these certificates, claiming dividends or initiating transfers becomes difficult.
-Investors may delay or ignore the recovery process, resulting in unclaimed benefits.
+Without these certificates, it can be tough to claim dividends or carry out transfers.
+Because of this, investors often delay the recovery process or avoid it altogether, which leads to benefits being left unclaimed.

 Failure to update bank account details for dividend transfers

-Dividends are now directly credited to shareholders’ bank accounts, but the transactions may fail if the bank details are outdated or incorrect.
+Without these certificates, it becomes harder to claim dividends or start the transfer process.
+As a result, many investors end up putting it off or skipping it entirely, leading to benefits going unclaimed.
 This happens often when investors switch banks or close accounts without informing the company.
 As a result, dividends remain unclaimed and eventually get transferred to the IEPF.

 Death of the primary shareholder with no claim initiated by heirs

 The dividends go unclaimed if the original shareholder passes away and the legal heirs are unaware of the investments or the claim process.
-Often, no nomination is registered, or legal documentation is incomplete.
-This results in the rightful beneficiaries missing out on their entitlement.
+In many cases, there’s no nomination in place, or the legal paperwork isn’t complete.
+Due to this, the rightful beneficiaries often miss out on what they’re entitled to.

 Understanding the IEPF’s Role